JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 - a bot that computes onset times using [`librosa`'s](https://librosa.github.io/librosa/generated/librosa.onset.onset_detect.html) onset detection functionality
-- a bot that computes short-time fourier transform data for each sound
+- a bot that computes short-time Fourier transform data for each sound
-- a bot that listens for annotations from the short-time fourier transform bot and computes [chroma](https://en.wikipedia.org/wiki/Chroma_feature) or [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) data, thus beginning to form a distributed computation graph that transforms the raw
+- a bot that listens for annotations from the short-time Fourier transform bot and computes [chroma](https://en.wikipedia.org/wiki/Chroma_feature) or [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) data, thus beginning to form a distributed computation graph that transforms the raw